The Faces of Luminex: Eva Oleksy, Clinical Research

 Q: What are your responsibilities at Luminex?

-As a team, we prepare for and manage clinical trials, which includes site selection, training, data monitoring, and upholding FDA guidelines that go along with each study.
+A: As a team, we prepare for and manage clinical trials, which includes site selection, training, data monitoring, and upholding FDA guidelines that go along with each study.
 In my role, I am the liaison between clinical sites and Luminex—providing support, retraining, or any additional instruction the clinical sites need.
 I manage multiple sites in different locations nationwide throughout the entire trial process.

 Q: What did you do before this job?